-The Graduate Management Admission
+Graduate Management Admission Test® (GMAT®)

-Test® (GMAT®) is a standardized
+is a standardized assessment.
+Each individual

-assessment.
-Each individual test that is administered
+test that is administered contains the same

-test is comprised of three main sections-analytical
+of three main sections-analytical writing, quantitative

-writing, quantitative reasoning, and verbal reasoning.
+reasoning, and verbal reasoning.
+Each of these

-types of questions that have specific instructions
+that have specific instructions for each.

 Questions are chosen from a very large

-pool of test questions categorized by content and
+pool of test questions categorized by content

-of middle difficulty.
-The selection of each question
+question is always of middle difficulty.
+The

-thereafter is determined by your responses to all
+by your responses to all previous questions.

-previous questions.
-In other words, the adaptive
+In other words, the adaptive test adjusts to

-test adjusts to your ability level-you will get
+your ability level-you will get few questions

 You must answer each question and may not return